 We went yesterday to pick a pig out.
 We took all of the kids with us.
 I think I was more excited than they were!
 We slopped through the mud following the man to the pig pen.
 I heard them squealing horribly before we got to them.
 Oh my goodness they were LOUD!

 We all peaked through the fence and saw two not-so-little pigs in the smelly pen.
-They were ferociously trying to escape, and seemed extremely aggressive!
+They were ferociously trying to escape, and seemed really aggressive!
 The man warned us not to let the kids put their hands in the pen, “Now, watch them young ‘uns.
 Those pigs will bite!”

 I looked at the pigs, and then looked at my husband.
 The doubtful expression on my face was clear.
 “He’s already loaded up the crate for us,” Jerry said, meaning, We can’t back out now.
 I turned to the old farmer and said, “Um… I’m kinda scared of your pigs.”